Skip to content

 shell

-bundle exec rails g servactory:service users_service/create first_name middle_name last_name
+bundle exec rails g servactory:service users/create first_name middle_name last_name

 Generate a spec file: